hsiao62osu/oso-de-repository/docs/digital-accessibility/digital-accessibility-best-practices-h5p.md

 * **Video clip**: Under **Playback** options, uncheck **Auto-play video** and **Loop video**.

 ---
+### Place elements of a document in an order they are meant to be read

+Reading order in H5P can be tricky as the authoring tool does not provide finer controls; in our investigations, for some content types reading order is determined by creation order, and for others location on canvas.
+Please consult with the MIT if you are using a H5P content type that allows for freeform creation, such ad Course Presentation and Hotspot.

+---
 ## Additional accessibility considerations for H5P - General

 In addition to implementing general best practices in digital accessibility, here are additional general considerations and relevant settings specific to H5P: